csci104/site/homework/hw3draft/index.md

     <img src="../img/astar.jpg" alt="A-Star" width="320"/>
 </div>

-You are given the above graph, and want to find the shortest path from node A to node P, using **A* Search**.
+You are given the above unweighted graph, and want to find the shortest path from node A to node P, using **A* Search**.
 Your algorithm has the following properties:

 - It uses Manhattan distance as its heuristic (the h-value)
 - If two nodes look equally good, it breaks ties by selecting the node with a smaller heuristic (or, equivalently, the node with the largest distance travelled)